Anabel-Espinoza/Logo-Maker/README.md

 ## Description

 This application creates svg logos according to the user inputs: shape, shape color, text, and text color.
-This tool helps the user to easily make simple images.
 Examples of logos created with this app can be found in the 'examples' folder in the repository.

 ## Table of Contents